larsonjj/generator-yeogurt/README.md

 ```

 ### Collection
 Creates a new Backbone collection file within `client/scripts/collections` as well as a unit test spec file within the `test/spec` folder.
 If you pass the `--model` option, you can specify which model to use with the collection.
+You can also specify a folder using the `--folder` option which is relative to the `client/scripts/collections` folder.

 Example:
 ```bash